PFund-Software-Ltd/pfeed/README.md

-PFeed (/piː fiːd/) is a data integration library tailored for algorithmic trading, serving as an ETL (Extract, Transform, Load) data pipeline between raw data sources and traders, helping them in creating a data lake and/or a data warehouse for quantitative research locally.
+PFeed (/piː fiːd/) is a data integration library tailored for algorithmic trading, serving as an ETL (Extract, Transform, Load) data pipeline between raw data sources and traders, helping them in creating a local data lake/lakehouse/warehouse for quantitative research.

 PFeed allows traders to download historical, paper, and live data from various data sources, both free and paid, and stores them into a local data lake using [MinIO](https://min.io/), and/or into a data warehouse using [TimescaleDB](https://www.timescale.com/).